Getting Started with PloneFormGen¶

 Note that PloneFormGen has both an Edit tab and a QuickEdit tab on the taskbar.
 The Edit mode mainly allows you to edit major settings for the entire form.
 The QuickEdit mode allows you to interactively edit the form.
 It’s much a much easier way to add, edit, delete and reorder fields.

-In QuickEdit mode, you may add fields by dragging them from the toolkit at the right side of the page and dropping it into the target position in the form.
+In QuickEdit mode, you may add fields by dragging them from the toolkit at the right side of the page and dropping them into the target position in the form.

 If you want to see the form the way that your site visitors would, you can click on View in the taskbar.
 Likewise you can get to the editing environment from the normal view, by clicking the QuickEdit tab in the taskbar.